-- You should take your first session very easy: low intensity and short workout periods.
+- You should take your first training session very easy: Choose a low-intensity run or workout, and short workout periods.
 Monitor the intensity of your workout using your heart rate.

 - After the first training session, take another day off to recover.
 See how your body reacts to starting up again.

-- Avoid high intensity training for the same number of days you had to take a break due to illness.
-If you start training at high intensity too soon, there is a chance of getting sick again.
+- Avoid high-intensity training for the same number of days you had to take a break due to illness.
+If you start training at a high intensity too soon, you can get sick again.

-- See a sports medicine specialist for a check-up and get his or her OK before starting to train again.
+- See a sports medicine specialist for a check-up and get their OK before starting to train again.

 Exercise After Being Sick: Training Plan to Get Back to Running